-(b) Stock Options
+(c) Stock Options

-Options to purchase common shares have been granted to directors, officers, employees, and consultants at exercise prices determined by reference to the market value on the date of the grant.
+Options to purchase common shares have been granted to directors, officers, employees and consultants at exercise prices determined by reference to the market value on the date of the grant.

-In June 2017, the Company received shareholder approval to grant up to 4,151,276 common shares under the Company's Stock Option Plan.
+In June 2018, the Company received shareholder approval for a 10% Rolling Stock Option Plan.